Dutch language

 In South America, Dutch is the native language of the majority of the population of Suriname, and spoken as a second or third language in the multilingual Caribbean island countries of Aruba, Curaçao and Sint Maarten.
 All these countries have recognised Dutch as one of their official languages, and are involved in one way or another in the Dutch Language Union.
 The Dutch Caribbean municipalities (St. Eustatius, Saba and Bonaire) have Dutch as one of the official languages.
 In Asia, Dutch was used in the Dutch East Indies (now mostly Indonesia) by a limited educated elite of around 2% of the total population, including over 1 million indigenous Indonesians, until it was banned in 1957, but the ban was lifted afterwards.
 About a fifth of the Indonesian language can be traced to Dutch, including many loan words.
 Indonesia's Civil Code has not been officially translated, and the original Dutch language version dating from colonial times remains the authoritative version.
 Up to half a million native speakers reside in the United States, Canada and Australia combined, (Note: 410,000 in the United States, 159,000 in Canada, 47,000 in Australia; see Simpson 2009.
 Between 200,000 and 400,000 in US alone; see McGoldrick, Giordano & Garcia-Preto 2005.) and historical linguistic minorities on the verge of extinction remain in parts of France and Germany.
 (Note: In France, a historical dialect called French Flemish is spoken.
 There are about 80,000 Dutch speakers in France; see Simpson 2009.
 In French Flanders, only a remnant of 20,000 Flemish-speakers remain; see Berdichevsky 2004.
 French Flemish is spoken in the north-west of France by an estimated population of 20,000 daily speakers and 40,000 occasional speakers; see European Commission 2010.

-A dialect continuum exists between Dutch and German through the Kleverlandish and Limburgish dialects.
+A dialect continuum exists between Dutch and German through the Kleverlandish, Lower Saxon and Limburgish dialects.

 In 1941, 400,000 Indonesians spoke Dutch, and Dutch exerted a major influence on Indonesian; see Sneddon 2003.
 In 1941, about 0.5% of the inland population had a reasonable knowledge of Dutch; see Maier 2005.
 At the beginning of World War II, about one million Asians had an active command of Dutch, while an additional half million had a passive knowledge; see Jones 2008.
 Many older Indonesians speak Dutch as a second language; see Thomson 2003.
 Some of the ethnic Chinese in Indonesia speak Dutch amongst each other; see Tan 2008, Erdentuğ & Colombijn 2002.
 Dutch is spoken by "smaller groups of speakers" in Indonesia; see Bussmann 2002.
 Some younger Indonesians learn Dutch as a foreign language because their parents and grandparents may speak it and because in some circles, Dutch is regarded as the language of the elite; see Vos 2001.
 At present, only educated people of the oldest generation, in addition to specialists who require knowledge of the language, can speak Dutch fluently; see Ammon, Dittmar, Mattheier & Trudgill 2006.
 Around 6.4% of present-day Indonesian vocabulary can be traced back to Dutch words, see Tadmor 2009.)